-In the letter, which Slator saw, Lorentzen enumerated the following problems: the interpreter provided often speaks a different language than what is required; the interpreter’s qualifications are “significantly lower than before”; previous “well-functioning interpreters can no longer be used for tests”; and, often, the interpreter does not make the driving test at all.
+In the letter seen by Slator, Lorentzen enumerated the following problems: the interpreter provided often speaks a different language than what is required; the interpreter’s qualifications are “significantly lower than before”; previous “well-functioning interpreters can no longer be used for tests”; and, often, the interpreter does not make the driving test at all.

 Meanwhile, news reports out of Denmark over the past few days highlighted a couple of incidents.
 In one, a court interpreter did not show up making everyone wait for hours at a hearing over an organized crime case.
 In another, the police released a shoplifter because they could not get an interpreter.

 “On Tuesday, delivery rate on interpretation was at 95%,” noted EasyTranslate’s Pedersen in his April 11 letter to Slator.
 He was quoting Thomas Østrup Møller, Commissioner for Corporate Management at Politiet, who Pedersen said also pointed out that, “any interpretation job that is cancelled has consequences, no doubt about it.
 But there are a lot of interpretation jobs that are carried out successfully.
 My point is we need to stay calm.”

 Pedersen said over 750 interpreters have already joined EasyTranslate’s ranks, and “458 of these are from the list of interpreters used by the authorities prior to the start of the new contract.”